Lisa the Beauty Queen: Plot

-Springfield Elementary School holds a school fair, where Lisa purchases a caricature of herself drawn at a carnival booth.
-She is horrified at the unflattering drawing and the reaction of the surrounding crowd, and feels she is unattractive.
-Homer wins the fair's raffle, with the grand prize being a ride in the Duff Blimp.
-He later sees on TV that Laramie Cigarettes is sponsoring this year's "Little Miss Springfield" pageant, and decides to enter Lisa to boost her self-esteem.
-The entry fee for the pageant is $250, so he sells his Duff Blimp ticket to Barney to raise the funds needed.
-Homer excitedly tells Lisa about the pageant, but she is reluctant until Marge tells her that Homer sold his Duff Blimp ticket to pay the entry fee.
-Realizing her father's sacrifice, she enters the pageant.
+At a carnival held at Springfield Elementary School, Lisa gets a caricature of herself drawn, but the caricature is unflattering and causes the other carnival patrons to laugh, leading Lisa to assume she is ugly.
+Meanwhile, Homer wins a ticket to ride in the Duff Blimp at a raffle the carnival is holding.

+When the family gets home, Lisa cries over her perceived ugliness, and Homer tries to cheer her up, to no avail.
+Homer goes to Moe's Tavern and sees a commercial for the "Little Miss Springfield" beauty pageant.
+Homer decides to enter Lisa in the pageant to boost her self-esteem.
+Lisa is reluctant to compete in the pageant until Marge tells her that Homer sold his ticket to ride in the Duff Blimp so he would have enough money to pay the pageant's entry fee.
+Realizing her father's sacrifice, Lisa enters the pageant.

-At the pageant's registration, Lisa meets a formidable competitor named Amber Dempsey, a blonde girl who uses eyelash implants from Paraguay to make herself look cuter.
+At the pageant's registration, Lisa meets a formidable competitor named Amber Dempsey, who has won more beauty pageants than any other girl at the registration.
 In preparation for the pageant, Lisa receives makeovers at the beauty parlor and encouragement from her family.
 The day of the pageant arrives, and onstage Lisa explains her aim to make Springfield a better place, and her talent is a jazzy medley of "America the Beautiful" and "Proud Mary", while Amber wins the crowd's adoration by batting her large eyelashes.
 After Krusty the Clown's interview segment, Amber is announced as the winner with Lisa the runner-up.
-At Amber's first official appearance, a thunderstorm creates a lightning bolt which strikes her metal scepter.
+At Amber's first public appearance as Little Miss Springfield, a lightning bolt strikes her metal scepter.
 She is hospitalized for her injuries, and Lisa is crowned Little Miss Springfield.

-One of Little Miss Springfield's duties as spokesperson for pageant sponsor Laramie Cigarettes, is to lure a younger demographic into smoking.
-Instead, Lisa protests against the dangers of cigarettes at her appearances, and also vows to target the corruption of Mayor Quimby.
-Quimby and the Laramie officials look for a way to dethrone and silence Lisa.
-They find a technical error on her entry form: Homer wrote "OK" underneath the instruction "Do not write in this space".
+One of Little Miss Springfield's duties as spokesperson for pageant sponsor Laramie Cigarettes is to lure a younger demographic into smoking.
+Instead, Lisa protests against the dangers of cigarettes at her public appearances, and also vows to target the corruption of Mayor Quimby.
+Quimby and the Laramie executives look for a way to dethrone and silence Lisa.
+They find a technical error on her entry form: Homer wrote "OK" in the box marked "Do not write in this space".
 As Amber is recrowned Little Miss Springfield, Homer is upset that he cost Lisa her title, but Lisa reminds Homer that he entered her in the pageant to help her self-esteem, and thanks him because it worked.
-Homer requests that she remember it "the next time I wreck your life", to which Lisa gladly agrees and embraces him.